lexibank/tlopo/out/vol4/chapter2.md

 ## 45. Hawkfishes (_Cirrhitidae_)

 Many _Cirrhitidae_ are richly coloured and abundant about coral reefs and rocks.
 They are solitary and sedentary, frequently seen sitting on top of coral heads, from which they make quick short darts for food (Munro 1967: p.442).
 Two reconstructions are possible at PPn level, _&ast;patuki_ (Geraghty p.157) and _&ast;qulu-tuki_ (Hooper p.206).
-Their association with &ast;tuki ‘to beat, pound’, is not understood.
+Their association with _&ast;tuki_ ‘to beat, pound’, is not understood.

 <a id="p-92"></a>

-Figure 2.23   Cheilinus undulatus, double-headed Maori wrasse
+Figure 2.23:   Cheilinus undulatus, double-headed Maori wrasse

 <a id="s-46"></a>